3254970/AndroidRestrictedWebview/README.md

 To configure this, follow these steps:

-1. In the `MainActivity.kt` file, locate the line 28 containing the `FORCE_PORTRAIT` constant.
+1. In the `MainActivity.kt` file, locate the line 32 containing the `FORCE_PORTRAIT` constant.
-2. Replace the value of the `FORCE_PORTRAIT` constant to `true` to enforce portrait mode or `false` to allow the system and user preferences to determine the screen orientation.
+2. Replace the value of the `ORIENTATION_MODE` constant to `OrientationMode.PORTRAIT` to enforce portrait mode or `OrientationMode.AUTO` to allow the system and user preferences to determine the screen orientation.
    ```kotlin
    private const val FORCE_PORTRAIT = false // Change this value to true or false
    ```